leapon/boot-starter/README.md

 # boot-starter

-A starter project using clojure boot
+A starter project for clojure project using Boot

 # usage